 Vertebrate Animals – proposals involving the use of vertebrate animals require approval by the Institutional Animal Care and Use Committee (IACUC).
-For further information, contact Ms. Dawn Best-Desjardins, IACUC Coordinator, at (225) 578-9643.
+For further information, contact Ms. Krista Adams, IACUC Program Manager, at (225) 578-9643.

 Persons Authorized by IACUC to approve projects for Vertebrate Animals Used

 |Dr. Frank Andrews||IACUC Chairfirstname.lastname@example.org|

 |Dr. David G. Baker||School of Vet Medemail@example.com|